How To Connect Rain Barrels – DIY Guide for Homeowners

 1) Use Rainwater for the Soil (Not the Plants)

-The NACCA study points out – that rainwater when applied to the ground, moves through the soil and is largely “filtered” and safe for plants before it reaches the roots.
+The NACCA study points out that rainwater applied to the ground moves through the soil and is essentially “filtered” and safe for plants before it reaches the roots.
 However, it is never advised to water the plant’s leaves or vegetables directly.

-There are proven trace amounts of metal and other contaminants found in rainwater runoff from roofs that should never directly come in contact with food sources.
+Trace amounts of metal and other contaminants have been found in roof-roof rainwater runoff, which should never directly contact food sources.

 2) Don’t Drink Harvested Rainwater!

-Many studies, such as Rutgers University, have concluded that while using harvested rainwater to water your garden – is a safe food for human consumption, using harvested rainwater for human consumption is not ok.
-Because of the materials and environmental exposure to roofs, rainwater is not considered safe for humans.
+Many studies, such as those by Rutgers University, have concluded that while using harvested rainwater to water your garden is a safe food for human consumption, using harvested rainwater for human consumption is not okay.

 3) Environmental Impact on Harvested Rainwater

-Wood shakes are porous and absorb – and therefore release – environmental contaminants to a much more significant margin than fewer porous materials.
+Wood shakes are porous and absorb—and therefore release—environmental contaminants much more than less porous materials.

 4) How to Keep Rain Barrels Clean